Christmas Tree Recycling KBB Christmas Tree Recycling

 - Find maps for Lake Allatoona's Fish Habitat locations HERE

-All Bartow County Department of Solid Waste Facilities will be Open on Monday, December 24th, Christmas Eve until 12:00 Noon.
+All Bartow County Department of Solid Waste Facilities will close at noon Tuesday, December 24, 2013.

 Call (770) 387-5145 for more solid waste and compactor site info